Top 10 Best Food to Eat Bandung

-Unlike many other cities in Indonesia, Bandung doesn’t have such a set food scene, and it can be hard to find ‘traditional’ food that is unique to the city.
-Instead, Bandung is most famous for its dishes that originated in other parts of Indonesia but which have been given their own ‘Bandung twist’.
+Unlike many other cities in Indonesia, Bandung food doesn’t have such a scene, and it can be hard to find ‘traditional’ food unique to the city.
+Instead, Bandung is most famous for its dishes that originated in other parts of Indonesia but have been given their own ‘Bandung twist.’

-Much of the food found in Bandung is Sundanese in origin and although you may find similar dishes across Indonesia, the Bandung varieties are usually unique in their own right even if they can’t claim to be the original version of dish.
+Much of the food found in Bandung is Sundanese in origin.
+Although you may find similar dishes across Indonesia, the Bandung varieties are usually unique in their own right, even if they can’t claim to be the original version of the dish.

 Despite its lack of a definitive culinary identity as opposed to other cities like Medan in Sumatra, you definitely won’t go hungry here, and a trip to this part of Java is the perfect opportunity to eat your way around the city.

-Here are the recommended 10 best foods to try in Bandung.
+Here are the recommended 12 best Bandung food to try.

 Serabi

-Serabi, also known as Surabi, are Indonesia’s answer to pancakes which are made with flour and then cooked in a special clay mould over charcoal to help them keep their shape.
-Sometimes the pancakes can be flavoured with pandan which produces a pretty pastel green version of serabi.
-The pancakes are usually thick and more like a mix between a cake and a pancake and are served with a sauce of palm sugar and coconut milk which is drizzled on top to give them a sweet kick.
-Nowadays some serabi can be served with different toppings like shavings of cheese, chocolate sprinkles, or sliced banana.
-This is usually a street food and can be found at breakfast time although you can also eat them as a snack at any time of the day.
-In other parts of Indonesia, serabi may come savoury as well.
+Serabi, also known as Surabi, is Indonesia’s answer to pancakes made with flour and then cooked in a unique clay mold over charcoal to help them keep their shape.
+Sometimes the pancakes can be flavored with pandan, producing a pretty pastel green version of serabi.
+The pancakes are usually thick and more like a mix between a cake and a pancake and are served with a sauce of palm sugar, and coconut milk drizzled on top to give them a sweet kick.
+Nowadays, some serabi can be served with different toppings like shavings of cheese, chocolate sprinkles, or sliced bananas.
+This is usually a street food and can be found at breakfast, although you can also eat them as a snack at any time of the day.
+In other parts of Indonesia, serabi may come savory as well.
+Definitely a Bandung food you should try at the start of your day!

 Batagor

-Batagor is eaten all over Indonesia although it is said to have originated in West Java and is one of Bandung’s specialities.
+Batagor is eaten all over Indonesia, although it is said to have originated in West Java and is one specialty of Bandung foods.
 The name comes from an abbreviation of the ingredients used in the dish, bakso tahu goreng, or fried meatballs and tofu.
-The dish is usually eaten as a snack rather than a full meal and is served with fried fish balls that are usually encased in a crispy batter or are stuffed inside the chunks of tofu for which this dish is famous.
-The fish balls and sit alongside shredded cabbage and are doused in a delicious peanut based sauce.
+The dish is usually eaten as a snack rather than a full meal and is served with fried fish balls that are usually encased in a crispy batter or stuffed inside the chunks of tofu for which this dish is famous.
+The fish balls sit alongside shredded cabbage and are doused in a delicious peanut-based sauce.

 Lotek

-Lotek is a Sundanese dish that is basically another version of Indonesia’s most famous salad, gado-gado.
-Lotek is made from vegetables like bean sprouts and water spinach, and also includes pillowy chunks of tofu.
-The salad ingredients are covered in a spicy peanut sauce which is reminiscent of gado-gado although the two dishes use slightly different seasonings in the sauce.
+Lotek is a Sundanese dish that is another version of Indonesia’s most famous salad, gado-gado.
+Lotek is made from vegetables like bean sprouts and water spinach and includes pillowy tofu chunks.
+The salad ingredients are covered in a spicy peanut sauce reminiscent of gado-gado, although the two dishes use slightly different seasonings in the sauce.
 Lotek also comes with prawn crackers called krupuk and is served with compressed rice cakes named lontong.

 Pisang Molen

-Pisang molen is a quintessential snack found all over Bandung and consists of bananas encased in pastry.
-The bananas are then deep fried so that the pastry puffs up to provide a kind of crunchy shell around the soft interior.
-This snack is so popular that many people buy pisang molen as presents to take home at the end of a trip to Bandung although they are best enjoyed piping hot from a roadside stand.
+Pisang molen is an ideal snack found all over Bandung and consists of bananas encased in pastry.
+The bananas are then deep-fried so the pastry puffs up to provide a crunchy shell around the soft interior.
+This snack is so popular that many people buy pisang molen as presents to take home at the end of a trip to Bandung, although they are best enjoyed piping hot from a roadside stand.
+Do not miss out on this yummy Bandung food while looking for a snack!

 Soto Bandung

-Soto is a kind of soup that is famous across Indonesia and varies according to each region, and Soto Bandung is no different.
-Many soto recipes call for chicken to be used as the main protein, although Soto Bandung is traditionally made using beef.
-Unlike some soto dishes like Soto Medan which uses coconut milk to thicken the broth, Soto Bandung is clear and is pepped up with the unusual addition of slices of radish which give it a peppery kick that mixes with the hearty beef stock.
+Soto is a kind of soup famous across Indonesia and varies according to each region, and Soto Bandung is no different.
+Many soto recipes call for chicken as the main protein, although Soto Bandung traditionally uses beef.
+Unlike some soto dishes like Soto Medan, which uses coconut milk to thicken the broth, Soto Bandung is clear and pepped up with the unusual addition of radish slices, giving it a peppery kick that mixes with the hearty beef stock.

 Cilok Bandung